By Rick Steves

 Salema, on Portugal's Sunny South Coast

 Once-upon-a-time Salema is the last of the fairy-tale Algarve.
 Tucked away on Portugal's southwestern tip, Salema has a split personality: part whitewashed old town and part tourist haunt.
 The parking lot that separates the black shawls from the jogging shorts becomes a morning market with the horn-tooting arrival of the trucks: a fruit and veggies mobile, a rolling meat and cheese shop, and the clothing van.
 Tractors pull in the fishing boats, two-year-olds toddle in the waves, topless women read German fashion mags, and old men really do mend the nets.
-While our Best of Spain and Portugal tour group members laze in the sun, locals grab the shade.
+While happy visitors laze in the sun, locals grab the shade.

 Sun-drenched Salema is my kind of beach resort: four restaurants specializing in fresh fish and vinho verde (the crisp, refreshing "green" wine) and an inviting beach.
 It's being quietly discovered by British, German, and Back Door connoisseurs of lethargy.